 The Columbiana County Infirmary, for the aged and disabled indigent, was located in Columbiana County, Ohio.

-By 1879, the infirmary complex consisted of two three-story brick buildings, a powerhouse, heating plant, meat storage house, and a dairy and frame barn.
+By 1879, the infirmary complex consisted of two three-story brick buildings, powerhouse, heating plant, meat storage house, and a dairy and frame barn.

 The public defeated the bond issue by 3,000 votes.
 11

 On December 12, 1960, the state Department of Industrial Relations ordered the county to discontinue occupancy of the county infirmary due to violations found during a state inspection on November 28.
-The administration building, main residence, hospital building, and laundry and boiler building were all found to be deficient.
-The inspection also noted inadequate sanitary facilities and a severe negligence of maintenance in the complex.
+The administration building, primary residence, hospital building, and laundry and boiler building were all found to be deficient.
+The review also noted inadequate sanitary facilities and severe negligence of maintenance in the complex.
 The order gave the county 120 days to evacuate the residents.
 Two extensions to delay the county home’s closure were filed and granted.
 14

 In November 1961, a proposed .7-mill levy for improvements to the county infirmary was turned down by voters.
-14 The State Fire Marshal met with county commissioners on April 30, 1962, to see what the county was doing about eliminating the poor conditions of the county infirmary but left disappointed: the county had done next to nothing.
+14 The State Fire Marshal met with county commissioners on April 30, 1962, to see what the county was doing about eliminating the poor conditions of the county infirmary but left disappointed: the county had done practically nothing.